htigran/AWS-CDA/components/iam.md

 # IAM
 ## Identitiy Access Management

-Essentially, IAM allows you to manage users and their level of access to the AWS Console.
-It is important to understand IAM and how it works, both for the exam and for administrating a company's AWS account in real life.
+IAM allows you to manage users and their level of access to the AWS Resources.
 * Centralized control of you AWS account
+* Consists of the following
+	* Users
+	* Groups (A way to group our users and apply polices to them collectively)
+	* Roles
+	* Policy Documents
+* IAM is universal.
+It does not aplly to regions at this time.
+* The "root account" is simply the account created when first setup your AWS account.
+It has complete Admin access.

 * Shared Access to your AWS account
 * Granular Permissions
 * Identitiy Federation (including Active Directory, Facebook, Linkedin, etc.)